g0dnerd/amsel_chess_rust/README.md

 This is a rust port of my unfinished amselChess engine, originally written in python.
 This workspace contains two library crates (precompute, types) and two binary crates (engine and precompute).
 You can specify the binary to run by using `cargo run --bin binary-name`
 Compute and save magic bitboards by running `cargo build --bin precompute`
+View available arguments by typing `cargo run --bin engine -- help`

 ## Features
 * uses bitboards to represent boardstates to make evaluation ops cheaper